Your Custom Text Here

 The role

-Working closely with the Director, the Project Lead/Facilitator will have the following responsibilities:
+Working closely with our Director, team and Board of Trustees, the Fundraising Lead will have the following responsibilities:

-It would be beneficial if the Project Lead/Facilitator is based in or near Lancaster, however, we’re also open to the role being remote or hybrid.
-If based nearby, the Project Lead/Facilitator will have the option to work from our co-working space in Lancaster.
+This role could be remote or hybrid, but it would be beneficial if the Fundraising Lead is based within travelling distance of Lancaster.
+If based nearby, the Fundraising Lead will have the option to work from our co-working space in Lancaster.

 Terms & Conditions

-Place of work: At our shared office in Lancaster, or remote/hybrid.
+Place of work: Remote/hybrid, or at our shared office in Lancaster.

 Access support and an access budget will be available.